We've put together this gay friendly travel itinerary to Peru so you can have an amazing time exploring Lima, Cusco, Machu Picchu, and more!

 The Libertador Hotel

-• Located on its own island, just outside of the noise and chaos of central Puno, the Libertador is the ideal base to stay in Puno.
-It has its own harbour for boats to dock and take you into Lake Titicaca, saving you going back into Puno.
+- Located on its own island, just outside of the noise and chaos of central Puno, the Libertador is the ideal base to stay in Puno.
+It has a harbor for boats to dock and take you into Lake Titicaca, saving you from going back into Puno.

 Depending on the time of your flight back home, you may need to consider staying one last night in Latin America's foodie capital city.
 Not a bad place to get a few goodbye Pisco Sours and a last ceviche.